-With these facts in mind, the Fundação Calouste Gulbenkian and Fundação Luso-Americana para o Desenvolvimento decided to promote the FLAD Computational Biology Collaboratorium at the Instituto Gulbenkian de Ciência, running in close interplay with a PhD Program in Computational Biology.
-The Fundação Portugal Telecom is also a partner in this endeavor, sponsoring some of the collaboratorium's telecommunication needs.
+With these facts in mind, the Fundação Calouste Gulbenkian and the Fundação Portugal Telecom decided to promote a Computational Biology Collaboratorium at the Instituto Gulbenkian de Ciência, in cooperation with several national and international institutions, and running in close interplay with a PhD Program in Computational Biology.

-The chief aim of the FLAD Computational Biology Collaboratorium is to establish, enable, and foster an international, collaborative network of associated institutions and scientists.
+The chief aim of the Computational Biology Collaboratorium is to establish, enable, and foster an international, collaborative network of associated institutions.
 It is an open host organization designed to enable intense cooperation amongst researchers from national and international institutions: the center hub of a collaborative network of research institutions.
 Its chief aims are to provide suitable facilities for visiting scientists, and hosting informatics technology to enable continuing off-site collaboration and research in Mathematical and Computational Biology.

-The Collaboratorium operates in close synergy with the PhD Program in Computational Biology .
-Faculty of the PhD program are encouraged to stay longer periods of time to participate in work groups and collaborative projects hosted by the collaboratorium.
-Likewise, visitors to the collaboratorium are encouraged to give seminars and interact with students and faculty of the PhD Program.
+The Collaboratorium will operate in close synergy with the PhD Program in Computational Biology .
+We expect that some of the visiting faculty of the PhD program may also participate in collaboratorium projects, and vice versa.
 Furthermore, the PhD program will help identify research areas in Mathematical and Computational Biology that are not yet sufficiently developed in Portugal.
-Reciprocally, the growing collaboration network fostered by the collaboratorium, will facilitate the insertion of the newly formed Computational Biology PhDs within the Portuguese research and technology communities.
+Reciprocally, we expect the collaboration network fostered by the collaboratorium, will facilitate the insertion of the newly formed Computational Biology PhDs within the Portuguese research and technology communities.

 Fleming, L. "Perfecting Cross-Pollination."
 Harvard Business Review 82, no. 9 (September 2004): 22-24.